 Hide Chevron

-When set to (ON), the arrow (Chevron) to the right side of the Multi-Select Dropdown is hidden.
+When set to (ON), the arrow (chevron) to the right of the component is hidden.

-By default, the Hide Chevron toggle is set to (OFF).
+By default, Hide Chevron is set to (OFF).

 Set Dropdown Menu Height

-Sets the number of rows the Multi-Select Dropdown displays when open.
-If there are more options than the number entered here, your end-user can scroll to view them all.
-Or, they can type to jump to relevant results.
+Sets the number of search result rows the component displays when filtered by an end-user.
+If there are more options than the number entered, your end-user can scroll to view them all.
+Or, they can enter a value to navigate to relevant results.

 Item Template